Alan Quartermaine (General Hospital): 2000s

 In March 2000, Alan's former love, Dr. Rae Cummings comes to Port Charles searching for the child she thought died.
 Monica is jealous of their close relationship.
-When Monica a pregnancy scare proves to be menopause, Alan becomes fixated on the idea of having another child, until Emily is kidnapped and A.J. nearly dies from alcohol poisoning and they force him into rehab.
+When Monica has a pregnancy scare, it is instead, proven to be menopause.
+Alan becomes fixated on the idea of having another child, until Emily is kidnapped and A.J. nearly dies from alcohol poisoning and they force him into rehab.
 After another cancer scare in early 2001, Monica and Alan decide to renew their wedding vows; on the day of the ceremony, Skye Chandler arrives and reveals that she is Alan and Rae's long lost daughter.
 Skye moves into the mansion and causes quite a bit of trouble amongst the family and even comes between Alan and Monica.
 Alan is able to forgive Skye when he witnesses her remorse at an AA meeting, however, this causes tension between him and Monica.
 Over the next few years, Alan becomes Skye's defender, despite most of the family's refusal to accept her.
 A.J. also continues his schemes to regain custody of his son Michael.
 Edward and Alan are hell bent on bringing Ned's "daughter" Kristina into the Quartermaine mansion; they convince social services that her mother Alexis Davis is an unfit mother.
 In 2003, Tracy makes a shocking return and reveals that Skye isn't Alan's daughter after all.
 Despite the revelation, Alan legally adopts Skye as his daughter.
 In 2005, a sympathetic Alan helps A.J. with his plans to get Michael back away from his adoptive father, mob boss, Sonny Corinthos; however, Alan turns him in upon realizing the lengths A.J. was willing to go to get his own way.
 In February 2007, Alan and several others are taken hostage at the Metro Court hotel by Jerry Jacks.
 When Alan suffers a heart attack, he is forced to suffer through the pain and his grandson Michael was devastated.
 On February 26, Alan dies from heart failure at General Hospital.
 His memorial service is held on March 5 with Ned delivering a touching eulogy.